My Experience Moving To Lithium Ion UPSes

 My revelation: Use lithium-ion UPSes

 I have a central network switch that connects all the rooms in my house to my network and to the Internet.
 The switch, a Netgear GS316, is in a structured wiring closet.
-One day the UPS I have in there died leaving almost the entire house without a network connection.
+One day, the UPS I had in there died, leaving almost the entire house without a network connection.

 In another article, I detailed my search for a replacement UPS to fit in that small space.
 I won’t go into detail about that here.
 To summarize, I found that I could use a small lithium-ion-based UPS to power my network switch.
 I simply needed to find the right size barrel adapter to connect it to the UPS.
 Then I ditched the adapter it came with.